haimbilia/BuyHub/readme.txt

-    => 057396 - Advertiser: "404 error" is showing while clicking on the "Email Verification" link => 057391 - Buyer: A warning message is showing while clicking on the "Affiliate" option => 057384 - Admin: Information is missing regarding "Content Blocks
+    => 057396 - Advertiser: "404 error" is showing while clicking on the "Email Verification" link => 057391 - Buyer: A warning message is showing while clicking on the "Affiliate" option => 057384 - Admin: Information is missing regarding "Content Blocks => 057444 - If brand is mandatory then while importing getting error

 New Features: